Andy Ibáñez Player Props: Tigers vs. Mariners

 Andy Ibáñez At The Plate

-- Ibanez is batting .236 with 15 doubles, a triple, six home runs and eight walks.
+- Ibanez has 15 doubles, a triple, six home runs and eight walks while hitting .236.

-- Looking at the 58 games he has played this season, he's went deep in six of them (10.3%), and in 3% of his trips to the plate.
+- In 10.3% of his games this year, he has homered, and 3% of his trips to the plate.

-- He has scored in 36.2% of his games this year, with more than one run scored in 6.9%.
+- He has scored in 21 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.